 The student must be the dependent of a member of the armed forces who:

 - Is stationed in California on active duty on the residence determination date, or

 - After serving in California on active duty has been transferred outside California where he continues to serve, or

 - Has retired from active duty immediately after serving in California.

-No UC Hastings personnel other than the Residency Officer and the General Counsel are authorized to supply information regarding residence requirements and exemptions.
+No UC Law SF personnel other than the Residency Officer and the General Counsel are authorized to supply information regarding residence requirements and exemptions.
 You are cautioned that this is not a complete explanation of the law regarding residence or exemptions and that changes may have been made in the residence requirements between the publication of this statement and the relevant residence determination date.
-For matters not addressed herein, the Residency Officer and the General Counsel refer to applicable law and the University of California Residency Policy and Guidelines as reasonably applied to UC Hastings.
+For matters not addressed herein, the Residency Officer and the General Counsel refer to applicable law and the University of California Residency Policy and Guidelines as reasonably applied to UC Law SF.

 The Residency Officer will evaluate residency forms which are submitted after the due date but before the tuition billing date; however we cannot guarantee that these forms will be processed before tuition billing occurs.
 Residency forms received after the tuition billing date will not be considered except in highly unusual circumstances that prevented a student from submitting earlier.